Spotlight: History of Tourbillon Watches

 Abraham-Louis Breguet's Revolutionary Invention

-The tourbillon was invented by the legendary Swiss watchmaker Abraham-Louis Breguet in the late 18th century.
+The tourbillon was invented by Abraham-Louis Breguet, a legendary Swiss watchmaker in the late 18th century.
 Breguet patented the tourbillon in 1801, aiming to counteract the effects of gravity on the accuracy of pocket watches.
-Pocket watches often remained in a static position for long periods, which could lead to timing discrepancies due to gravitational pull.
+Pocket watches often remained in a static position for long periods, leading to timing discrepancies due to gravitational pull.
 Breguet's solution was the tourbillon, a rotating cage that houses the escapement and balance wheel, ensuring they constantly change position relative to gravity.
 This ingenious mechanism significantly improved the accuracy of timepieces, cementing Breguet's legacy in horological history.

 The Early Years